The words “I don’t want to blog about blogging” may have escaped my mouth on more than one occasion since I acquired my own corner of the internet.

 Travel Blog Success

-I joined Travel Blog Success right at the onset of my creating my blog, before I had even fully settled on a name.
+I joined Travel Blog Success (now Superstar Blogging) right at the onset of my creating my blogging career before I had even fully settled on a name.

 - Get an About page up on your blog to showcase who you are.
 It’s the first place I go on other people’s blogs.

 - The more you write the better you’ll get (hopefully).
 So just keep going and you’ll find your own style.
 When I read some of my early posts I cringe, but it’s all part of the learning process (please don’t go hunting for them…)

-Feel free to email if you have any questions.
+If you got to the end of this then you can definitely get through setting up a travel blog!
+Feel free to email me if you have any questions.
 I’m not a tech expert so refer to your hosting provider or good ol’ Google, but feel free to bounce ideas and let me know how you’re getting on!